Professional License Verification (PLV)Read More

 If you’ve been invited to participate in an employment verification screening by the company you’ve applied with, you’ll be asked to provide your employment history, including job title, manager, and location, for a specific number of years.

 If your previous employment cannot be verified, you may be asked to submit supporting documentation, including W-2s, letters from your former HR department on company letterhead, or old pay stubs.

 FACIS stands for “Fraud Abuse Control Information System.”
 The FACIS database contains information on individuals and entities sanctioned in the healthcare field.
-The database includes information on disciplinary actions including, for example, exclusions, debarments, letters of reprimand, and probation.
+The database includes information on disciplinary actions, for example, exclusions, debarments, letters of reprimand, and probation.

 If you’ve been invited to participate in a FACIS screening, you’ll be asked to provide your name, date of birth, SSN, zip code, and contact information.

 If you have questions about your Health Check screening, why it has been requested, or screening locations, please contact the company you applied with directly.
 Checkr simply processes the Health Check screenings requested by customers.

 To complete your Health Check, you’ll receive an invitation and be asked to schedule an appointment at a location convenient to you within 3 days of receiving the invitation using Checkr’s Candidate Portal.